 Aside from its excellent security, we also greatly appreciate Puffin’s commitment to privacy.
-The cloud-based approach to browsing makes it function essentially like a VPN in the sense that websites will only be able to track you back to Puffin’s servers.
+The cloud-based approach to browsing provides tracking protection, making it function essentially like a VPN in the sense that websites will only be able to track you back to Puffin’s servers.

 The mobile version of Puffin is also incredibly fast, though unfortunately the same can’t be said for the desktop variant.
-There are also some nifty minor features included, like saving files directly to cloud services like Dropbox and OneDrive, which we think other browsers should implement, as well.
+There are also some nifty minor features included, like saving files directly to cloud services, such as Dropbox and OneDrive, which we think other browsers should implement, as well.

 - Unparalleled security

 - Subscription or purchase required for full functionality

 - No cross-device synchronization